jupyterlab/jupyterlab/CONTRIBUTING.md

 * To install JupyterLab in isolation for a single conda/virtual environment, you can add the `--sys-prefix` flag to the extension activation above; this will tie the installation to the `sys.prefix` location of your environment, without writing anything in your user-wide settings area (which are visible to all your envs):

-* You can run `jlpm run build:main:prod` to build more accurate sourcemaps that show the original Typescript code when debugging.
+* You can run `jlpm run build:dev:prod` to build more accurate sourcemaps that show the original Typescript code when debugging.
 However, it takes a bit longer to build the sources, so is used only to build for production by default.